Kaizen Tracker

 Design Approach

-Owning the full stack — design through deployment — meant every decision could be made with both user needs and technical reality in mind simultaneously.
-No handoffs, no context lost in translation.
+Owning the full stack — design through deployment — meant I could weigh user needs and technical reality at the same time, without losing anything in a handoff between designer and engineer.

 Status Lifecycle

 Considering → Trying → Adopted / Abandoned.
-The friction is intentional.
-Moving an improvement forward requires a deliberate tap — it prompts you to actually reflect on whether it's working, not just forget about it.
+Moving an item between statuses takes a deliberate tap, which gives you a small moment to reflect on whether it's working instead of just leaving it open.

 Impact & Effort Ratings